TeaDrinkingProgrammer/tranquil/USAGE.md

 ### Analytics

-- To place scripts for analytics tools (such as Google Anayltics, Umami, etc.), you can create a new `myblog/templates/_head_extend.html` and put the corresponding content in it.
+- To place scripts for analytics tools (such as Google Anayltics, Umami, Goatcounter, etc.), you can create a new `myblog/templates/_head_extend.html` and put the corresponding content in it.
 The content of this file will be added to the html head of each page.

 ### Customization
 To customise the style, it is recommended to use inline Tailwind classes.
-Don't forget to run `npx run tw` when editing HTML files or editing CSS files.
+Don't forget to run `npx run tw` or `bun run tw` in the themes/tranquil folder when editing HTML files or editing CSS files.

 - In most cases, you shouldn't have to edit the CSS override file.
 If you do want to edit the override CSS file directly, you need to edit it in `myblog/themes/tranquil/style/styles.css`.
 This is because Tailwind cannot compile files that may or may not exist.